Divyabd/Jenkins-Full-Course-on-aws-Linux/Artifactory_Installation.md

 <h3>Pre-requisites</h3>

-You need t2.medium instance or large te.micro wont work  and
+You need t2.medium instance or large t2.micro wont work  and

 Open port 8081 and 8082 in security group